translate/pootle/docs/server/settings.rst

 Customizing Settings
 --------------------

-When starting Pootle with the ``pootle`` runner script, by default it will try to load custom settings from the *~/.pootle/pootle.conf* file.
+When starting Pootle with the :command:`pootle` runner script, by default it will try to load custom settings from the :file:`~/.pootle/pootle.conf` file.
 These settings will override the defaults set by Pootle.

 An alternative location for the settings file can be specified by setting the ``-c </path/to/settings.conf/>`` flag when executing the runner.
-You can also set the ``POOTLE_SETTINGS`` environment variable to specify the path to the custom configuration file.
+You can also set the :envvar:`POOTLE_SETTINGS` environment variable to specify the path to the custom configuration file.
 The environment variable will take precedence over the command-line flag.

-If instead of an installation you deployed Pootle straight from the git repository, you can either set the ``POOTLE_SETTINGS`` environment variable or put a file under the *pootle/settings/* directory.
+If instead of an installation you deployed Pootle straight from the git repository, you can either set the :envvar:`POOTLE_SETTINGS` environment variable or put a file under the :file:`pootle/settings/` directory.
 Note that the files in this directory are read in alphabetical order, and **creating a 90-local.conf file is recommended** (files ending in *-local.conf* will be ignored by git).

 .. _settings#available: